-A favorite altcoin for investors and speculators was Ethereum, which seemed like a solid alternative.
+A favorite altcoin for investors, crypto brokers, and speculators was Ethereum, which seemed like a solid alternative.
 Formation of Enterprise Ethereum Alliance (EEA) involving major corporations increased faith in the cryptocurrency.
 It too, experienced a sharp spike in value, rising from under $10 in February to above $350 in mid-June.
 It was widely believed that it too would touch the $400 ceiling, but it succumbed to the same pressures causing the Bitcoin slump.

 Despite the Ethereum network boasting of larger block sizes and improved scalability, the virtual currency is also facing transaction delays.
 Ethereum’s co-founder Vitalik Buterin attributes this problem to poor coding.
 He states that many of the applications built on the Ethereum network have been poorly coded, bloating the size of smart contracts and overloading the network.
 This has led to the proposal of ERC20 protocol, which would standardize Ethereum tokens.